 When students apply for admission, they must indicate that they have made a personal commitment to Jesus Christ as Lord and Savior and that they are willing to live according to the standards of the University community.
 This includes abstaining from all morally wrong practices such as, but not limited to stealing; use of profane, vulgar language; sexual sins and pornography; dishonesty and cheating; and the possession of or use of illegal drugs.
 It also includes maintaining the University's firm stance against gambling or the possession and/or use of alcoholic beverages.

-Northwest University students are expected to recognize their responsibility to God by careful use of their time and to engage only in such activities as may contribute to their spiritual, moral, intellectual, and physical wellbeing.
-Questionable entertainment and all activities which diminish a person's moral sensitivity and fervent walk with God must be avoided.
-Nothing should be viewed or listened to which contains anti-Christian views or portrays Christian principles in a negative context unless assigned by a Northwest University professor for academic purposes.
+Northwest University students are expected to recognize their responsibility to God by careful use of their time and to engage only in such activities as may contribute to their spiritual, moral, intellectual, and physical well-being.
+Questionable entertainment and all activities which diminish a person's moral sensitivity and fervent walk with God should be avoided.
 Being an authentic biblical Christian both on and off campus is a clear and present standard of Northwest University.